-- you filed a federal amended return, you must include a copy of the federal form, plus any other related forms, schedules, or attachments. - of a change by the IRS, you must include all copies of the federal examining officer's reports, including preliminary, revised, corrected, and superseding reports. - you copied information incorrectly from your federal tax return onto your Illinois return, you must include a copy of the appropriate pages of your federal return. - of a change in, or audit of, another state's tax return, you must include a copy of the other state's corrected return or the examining officer's reports. - of an Illinois net loss carryback, you must include an Illinois Schedule NLD.
+- you filed a federal amended return and your tax due to Illinois decreases, you must include a copy of the federal form, plus any other related forms, schedules, or attachments. - you filed a federal amended return and your tax due to Illinois increases, you must attach proof of the federal finalization date, showing the change was reported to Illinois within 120 days of IRS acceptance, or you may be assessed a late-payment penalty. - of a change by the IRS, you must include all copies of the federal examining officer's reports, including preliminary, revised, corrected, and superseding reports. - you copied information incorrectly from your federal tax return onto your Illinois return, you must include a copy of the appropriate pages of your federal return. - of a change in, or audit of, another state's tax return, you must include a copy of the other state's corrected return or the examining officer's reports. - of an Illinois net loss carryback, you must include a completed Illinois Schedule NLD.